In March of 2015, I attended the Holistic Holiday at Sea for a week of island hopping, delicious food and fantastic eye-opening lectures.

 A Harvard University study says eating a diet packed with meat and cheese alters the trillions of microbes living in the gut.

 Researchers found that within two days of consuming an animal-based diet, microbes found in the food itself, including bacteria, fungi, and viruses, quickly colonized the gut and promoted inflammation.
-These inflammation causing microbes are linked to all kinds of serious chronic diseases including cancer, heart disease and mental illness.
+These inflammation causing microbes are linked to all kinds of serious chronic diseases.

 The scientists also discovered a noted behavior change when volunteers switched from a meat and cheese diet to a fiber-rich, plant-based diet.
 They discovered a plant-based diet had a positive effect on mood and disposition.